efviodo/dvc-hello-world/README.md

 # dvc-hello-world
 This is a simple "Hello World" project for DVC.
 In this spirit, this project contains the necessary python scripts to train a Convolutional Network, to classify digits of the classic MNIST image dataset.
-This is: (i) training and testing datasets, (ii) some python scripts an (iii) a trained model.
+This is:

+* Training and testing datasets
+* A set of python scripts
+* A specific folder to store trained model (eventually containing an already pre-trained baseline model)

-Although it seems simple, this set of files represents the assets we have in a Machine Learning project 99% of the time, and it will be the scenario that will allow us to introduce DVC
+Although it seems simple, this set of files represents the assets we have in a Machine Learning project 99% of the time, and it will be the scenario that will allow us to introduce DVC.

 The project is organized as follows: